spiderwebtr/isauth/readme.md

 * You can be here :)

 ### Feedback
  If you give me some feedback I will be happy.
 You can show your satisfaction with star. :star:

-### Update from version dev-master to v1.1
-If you downloaded the package in development version (dev-master), please remove it apply Installation Guide from this readme file (require,Create assets,Last Step).